wp-plugins/feature-a-page-widget/readme.txt

 * Thanks to awesome tester: [Christine Winckler](http://ChristineTheDesigner.com)

 == Upgrade Notice ==
+= 1.1.2 =
+Minor bug fix for version 1.1.1 update.

 = 1.1.1 =
-* Improved widget markup & a few tiny fixes.
+Improved widget markup & a few tiny fixes.
 Anyone who has customized fpw_default.php may want to integrate the new changes (see changelog for more details).

 = 1.1.0 =
-* i18n fixes.
+i18n fixes.
 Smarter admin JS.
 Support for "Rich Text Excerpts" plugin.

 = 1.0.0 =
-* Plugin's now in the repository.
+Plugin's now in the repository.
 Upgrade for a few small CSS fixes.

 = 0.9.5 =
- * Cool icons in the "Select page" interface plus fixes for two nasty bugs.
+Cool icons in the "Select page" interface plus fixes for two nasty bugs.

 == Roadmap ==